Ranrar/Email-Verification-Script/README.md

 ## Future Update

-1. Unique Identification Number: Add a unique identification number starting from 1 to the log file and the program.
-2. Search:  Sarch for specific emails or domains in the log and display the information on the screen.
+1. Search:  Sarch for specific emails or domains in the log and display the information on the screen.
-4. Run Log: Re-run the log to check if any parameters have been updated and display them on the screen.
+2. Run Log: Re-run the log to check if any parameters have been updated and display them on the screen.
-5.   irewall chek: Perform a basic firewall test externally to verify if all required ports are available.
+3.   irewall chek: Perform a basic firewall test externally to verify if all required ports are available.
-6. File Import: Import a CSV file for email verification.
+4. File Import: Import a CSV file for email verification.
-7. Bonce email chek
+5. Bonce email chek
+6. Propper SQL databe log with encryption
+7. Promt the user first time to create a user name and PASS to the SQL
+8. Change the standart SQL user and PASS in the script